ProjectGrantwood/Data-Analysis-Projects-freecodecamp.org/README.md

 # FCC-Data-Analysis-Certification

-This repository contains a collection of the relevant coursework I completed in earning the Data Analysis with Python certification from [freeCodeCamp.org](https://www.freecodecamp.org/learn/data-analysis-with-python/).
+This repository contains a collection of the relevant coursework I completed to earn the Data Analysis with Python certification from [freeCodeCamp.org](https://www.freecodecamp.org/learn/data-analysis-with-python/).
 You can verify the certification [here](https://www.freecodecamp.org/certification/JustinTurner/data-analysis-with-python-v7).

 If you want a strong sense of my fluency in Python and how I communicate via comments in the context of code development, each project folder contains a notebook file (identified by the \**.ipynb* extension) for that purpose.
 In addition, copies of the files I submitted to earn the certification are also present in each project folder, and are named using the actual project title (for example, Project 1's submission file is *mean_var_std.py*).
 The fundamental Python code is the same between the submission files and their respective notebook presentation, aside from a few test cases and/or comments.

-As a result of working on this certification, I gained proficiency with the following Python modules, listed below and loosely ordered by how much focus I felt I had to give them in order to fulfill all requirements:
+As a result of working on this certification, I gained proficiency with the following Python modules:

 - Pandas
 - Matplotlib